-This story was first published in 30 parts via Twitter during April.
+This story was first serialised in 30 daily parts via the @MoveablePress and @InternetofWords Twitter feeds at 9am and 4pm GMT respectively.
 It is now reproduced in a complete form, a number of small edits and corrections made to improve narrative flow and maintain correct continuity.

 WARNING: This story deals with adult themes and should, as a result, be approached responsibly.